 How Much Does a Basement Conversion Cost?

-Providing there is adequate headroom, turning an existing cellar into extra living space would cost around the same as for a simple loft conversion, at around £1,000–1,500/m².
+Providing there is adequate headroom, a basement conversion would cost around the same as for a simple loft conversion, at around £1,000–1,500/m².
 It is only when you have to start lowering the floor level to increase headroom, involving digging out the ground beneath the house and underpinning the foundations, that the work starts to get expensive at £2,000-4,000/m².

 - The need to divert drains beneath your house